chuma-beep/React-app/notes.md

 <h3>Props (properties)</h3>
    <p></p>

-   -Props are like arguements you pass to a function -to retrive props in your components you take in props as your parameter. this is similar to how
-    arguments are passed in a function.
+   .
+Props are like arguements you pass to a function .
+To retrive props in your components you take in props as your parameter. this is similar to how arguments are passed in a function.
-   -Props make components resuable as they pass data from one component to another.
+   .
+Props make components resuable as they pass data from one component to another.
-   -Props acts as a channel for component communication.
+   .
+Props acts as a channel for component communication.
-   -Props are passed to help properties be accessed if they make it to another parent tree.
+   .
+Props are passed to help properties be accessed if they make it to another parent tree.
-   -You can define dfault props
+   .
+You can define dfault props
-   -Props can be passed from parent to child by using the spread operator(...)
+   .
+Props can be passed from parent to child by using the spread operator(...)
-   -Props are read only
+   .
+Props are read only
-   -Props can be of various data types. strings, numbers, objects etc.
+   .
+Props can be of various data types. strings, numbers, objects etc.

 <h3>Styling a react app:</h3>